tosdr/tosdr2/README.md

 ## Publish/Export

-As moderator you can export (=publish) points, services and topics to the file system.
+As moderator you can export (=publish) points, services and topics to a downloadable zip-file.
-Currently it's written to '/tmp/tosdr'.
 The exported files should be compatible with the one imported from tosdr-build.

 ## License